RachelBirdy/FE-Attendance-Counter/README.md

 This project is built using the Raspberry Pi SDK found at https://github.com/raspberrypi/pico-sdk.
 This must be downloaded separately, it is not included.
 All other requirements should be fulfilled by setting up the Pico SDK.

 # Compilation instructions
-First, you need to set the path to the Raspberry Pi Pico c sdk with `export PATH_TO_SDK=<Path to the sdk>`
+First, you need to set the path to the Raspberry Pi Pico c sdk with:
+`export PATH_TO_SDK=<Path to the sdk>`

 Then, run the following: